 History of National Adoption Month

 For over two decades, National Adoption Month has been promoted and celebrated every November in communities across the country.
-Many national, State, and local agencies as well as foster, kinship care, and adoptive family groups will help spread the word through programs, events, and activities that help raise awareness for thousands of children and youth in foster care who are waiting for permanent, loving families.
+Many national, State, and local agencies as well as foster, kinship care, and adoptive family groups will help educate their communities through programs, events, and activities that help raise awareness about the thousands of children and youth currently in foster care who are waiting for their own permanent, loving families.

 Read below to learn how National Adoption Month started and grew to what it is today.